salpida-foundation/sal-meter-competition/index.md

 ⚠️ Non-canonical index.
 All authority resides in DOI-registered canonical records.

+These documents are intended for orientation and participation only.
+They do not define standards, compliance, or canonical authority.

 ### For busy PIs

 If you have limited time and need to decide quickly whether this competition